ysjprojects/affine-sn120/README.md

 # Optionally turn on logging
 af.trace(); af.debug(); af.info()

-# Get all miner model endpoints
+# Get all miner info or only for UID =5
 miners = await af.miners()

-# Get a miner endpoint for a UID
 miner = await af.miners( 5 )

 # Generate a SAT challenge